 France: Vineyards of Beaujolais

 VBT knows Beaujolais like the back of our hand—and it shows.
-From the moment you meet your VBT Local host, you’llfeel like a Beaujolais insider—enjoying 24/7 support when you need it, and independence when you don’t.
-On this splendid self-guided adventure, VBT reveals the scenic routes and hidden vineyard chateaux that took us years of pedaling to discover.
+From the moment you meet your VBT Local Host, you’ll feel like a Beaujolais insider—enjoying 24/7 support when you need it, and independence when you don’t.
+On this splendid self-guided adventure, VBT reveals the scenic routes and hidden vineyard châteaux that took us years of pedaling to discover.
 Along the way, spin through charming medieval villages in Viré-Clessé, Pouilly-Fuissé, and Les Pierres Dorées—where you can sample some of the world’s finest vintages.
 Savor two included dinners—without leaving the castle grounds.
-Revel in the opulence of French chateaux during a stay in not one, but two, castle hotels—including one with an on-site oenothèque and the luxury of French hospitality at its finest.
+Revel in the opulence of a French château, including an on-site oenothèque and the luxury of French hospitality at its finest.

 Tour Highlights

-- Savor the luxurious amenities and stunning settings of two Beaujolais châteaux, where gourmet meals and home-produced wines elevate your vacation.
+- Savor the luxurious amenities and stunning setting of a Beaujolais château, where gourmet meals and estate-produced wines elevate your vacation.

 Positive Impact